pmcharrison/psynet-mirror/docs/trial_overview.rst

 1. Find the available networks from which to source the next trial, ordered by preference (:meth:`~dlgr_utils.trial.main.NetworkTrialMaker.find_networks`).
+   These may be created on demand, or alternatively pre-created by :meth:`~dlgr_utils.trial.main.NetworkTrialMaker.experiment_setup_routine`.
 2. Give these networks an opportunity to grow (i.e. update their structure based on the trials that they've received so far) (:meth:`~dlgr_utils.trial.main.NetworkTrialMaker.grow_network`).